Mesa Boogie Dual Rectifier / 95.7

 In other words: It might have less control and/or less wattage - but still quite good.

+For example, the Recto-Verb listed is a "Dual Rectifier" while mine is only a "Single Rectifier."
 I didn't let that scare me away from what I already knew was a great amp series.
+Just keep that in mind as you shop Mesa amps.

 Is $2000 much to spend on an amp?

-For those wanting a modern-sounding tube amp that's on the cheaper side, I usually recommend Blackstar as a good consolation price.
+For those wanting a metal, modern-sounding tube amp that's on the cheaper side, I usually recommend Blackstar as a good consolation price.
 If you can't afford the steeper cost of the Mesa brand, Blackstar is a similar style amp that can get you in the door for less than $1000.

 Is that too much?